JasminePletcher/Homegrown-Horizons-Website/README.md

 # Homegrown Horizons Website
-- An Agile Project built on the base ASP.NET Core Website
+- An prototype Agile Project built on the base ASP.NET Core Website.
+This project will use this base tutorial’s layout, such as utilizing the square images that users can click on for more information.
+However, this project's pictures and descriptions will be of indoor houseplants and not crafts.

+To differ our project from the base tutorial we will add basic CRUDi (Create, Read, Update, Delete) functionality through additional features.
+Users are able to view a gallery of indoor plants and filter results, create their own posts to upload to the community gallery, update posts, and delete posts.

+Homegrown Horizon’s main objective is to provide a platform for aspiring house plant owners to begin their indoor plant journey.

 # Tutorial